johnzastrow/phpblog/hugo-export/posts/2011-04-29-find-to-copy-files-into-single-directory-2.md

 ---
-title: find to copy files into single directory
+ #  find to copy files into single directory
 categories:
   - Linux